drtchops/LiveSplit.Skyrim/readme.txt

 Install:

     Drop the LiveSplit.Skyrim.dll into LiveSplit's Components directory.
+    Add Skyrim to your layout.
+    Switch to the no loads timer by going to Compare Against -> Game Time.

     (Soon: Enter "The Elder Scrolls V: Skyrim" in LiveSplit's splits editor.
     Click activate.)